NPersivale/Proyecto-CoderhouseReactJS/README.md

 - firebase (v9.6.9 +)
 - validator (v13.7.0 +)

 ## Installation Process:
-1. Download the latest version of npm, on the command line, run the following command:
+1. Download the latest version of npm.
+On the command line (cmd for example), run the following command:

    **npm install -g npm**
 3. Clone the project on your PC.
 On the command line, run the following command: